Tower Branch: Hydrology, geography and geology

 The elevation near the mouth of Tower Branch is 807 ft above sea level.
 The elevation near the stream's source is 1381 ft above sea level.

 The surficial geology near the mouth of Tower Branch mainly consists of alluvial fan.
 Most of the area in stream's vicinity has its surficial geology dominated by a till known as Wisconsinan Till, but there are patches of alluvium and smaller patches of lakes and wetlands.
 Bedrock consisting of sandstone and shale occurs in the surficial geology on parts of some hills near the stream.

 Tower Branch is not designated as an impaired waterbody.

 Watershed

 The watershed of Tower Branch has an area of 3.69 sqmi.
 The stream is entirely within the United States Geological Survey quadrangle of Lenoxville.
 Its mouth is located near Glenwood.

-Williams Field Services Company, LLC has received a permit to built, maintain, and operate a 12 in natural gas pipeline passing through the watershed of Tower Branch and crossing one or more of its unnamed tributaries.
+Williams Field Services Company, LLC has received a permit to build, maintain, and operate a 12 in natural gas pipeline passing through the watershed of Tower Branch and crossing one or more of its unnamed tributaries.